-What is the best non-surgical treatment for varicose veins?
+What is one of the best non-surgical treatment for varicose veins?

-Even though all the minimally-invasive treatments are extremely effective, the best non-surgical treatment for varicose veins is VenaSeal which has a 99% rate of success.
+Even though all the minimally-invasive treatments are extremely effective, one of the best non-surgical treatment for varicose veins is VenaSeal which has a 99% rate of success.

 How effective is ‘Varco leg care’ for varicose vein treatment?

 There is currently no scientific research that supports the use of varco leg care, which is an oil.
 There is simply no correlation between the two, rendering it ineffective.
-There are a lot of treatments on the internet that are not scientifically proven and are not medically accepted.The best thing you can do is ignore those treatments and go see a specialist.
+There are a lot of treatments on the internet that are not scientifically proven and are not medically accepted.One of the best thing you can do is ignore those treatments and go see a doctor.

 What is the treatment for varicose veins?